KikiBerg/urban-biodiversity-platform/README.md

 - Rest of the content, e.g the About page, was written by myself.

 ### Media
-I used these sites for the photographic media used:
+I used these sites for the photographic media:
 - [Unsplash](https://unsplash.com/)
 - [Leonardo ai](https://leonardo.ai/)